 Eight years later, in 1921, Curie visited the U.S. to receive a gift of a gram of radium.
-It had become very expensive by the time and the sample from the U.S. would help her continue her research.
-Curie attended a White House ceremony for the gift, and visited NIST, which calibrated the radium before it was shipped to Curie’s laboratory in France.
+It had become very expensive by the time, and the sample from the U.S. would help her continue her research.
+Curie attended a White House ceremony for the gift, and visited NBS, which calibrated the radium before it was shipped to Curie’s laboratory in France.

 On Thanksgiving Day 1931, Columbia University researchers Harold Urey and George Murphy measured the spectrum of radiation from a gas of hydrogen they had received via express rail from NIST.
 While most hydrogen nuclei contain a single proton, Urey’s analysis uncovered the presence of a heavy version, or “isotope,” of hydrogen, known as deuterium, which also contains a neutron in its nucleus.
 The gas sample he used to make this discovery was from distilled liquid hydrogen prepared by NIST physicist Ferdinand G. Brickwedde.
+In 1932, Edward Wight Washburn, NIST’s chief chemist, introduced a method for electrically separating deuterium from hydrogen in water, enabling deuterium to be produced on the industrial scale.
 Deuterium would eventually be used for many applications including nuclear energy, nuclear weapons, environmental monitoring and long-lasting drugs.
 Because significant amounts of deuterium were only created in the unique conditions after the Big Bang, its observed abundance is one of the main confirmations of the Big Bang theory.

 Until the 1950s, conventional physics wisdom dictated that the laws of nature would work the same both in this universe and its mirror opposite, an idea known as the “conservation of parity.”
 This means that if radioactive atoms of the same type were arranged so that one group was spinning clockwise and the other counterclockwise, the products of their decay—high-energy electrons—would escape the atom in the same direction despite the mirror flip of their spins.
 However, with the advent of particle accelerators in the 1950s, evidence began to mount that the conventional wisdom might not be true.
 In light of this, physicists Chen Ning Yang (Institute for Advanced Study) and Tsung-Dao Lee (Columbia University) theorized that parity would not be conserved in all cases and devised a number of experiments to demonstrate it.